Section 1: Competition Overview

 1.2 Competition Structure

-RoboBoat 2025 includes (1) the Autonomy Challenge that demonstrates autonomous performance and safety; and (2) Design Documentation that presents each team’s work and vehicle design.
+RoboBoat includes the Autonomy Challenge that demonstrates autonomous performance and safety, and Design Documentation that presents each team’s work and ASV design.

 Student teams from anywhere in the world are eligible to participate.
-All teams must build an ASV to compete and only enter one vehicle in the competition. *
+All teams must build an ASV to compete and may enter up to two vehicles in the competition.*

 *First-year teams are eligible to participate in RoboBoat without an ASV.
 These teams are expected to participate in Design Documentation and send representatives on-site at the event as a learning experience.
 First-year teams are expected to indicate this option in their registration form.